jesusoterogomez/blog/_posts/2017-04-03-keeping-up-with-tech.markdown

 #### Unpopular opinion time: We don't!
 *(...or maybe just to a certain extent)*

-We don't have the luxury of spending all of our time on chasing and learning every shiny new thing that comes out.
+We don't have the luxury of spending all of our time on chasing and learning about every shiny new thing that comes out.
 You should strive for refining and complementing your existing skills.

 But you still need that sense of discovery to become a better programmer.
 You have to train yourself to pick tools that have a positive effect on what you do or want.